LSeu-Open/AIEnhancedWork/Docs/Foundation_Models.md

 ### Multimodal Large Language Models

-Multimodal Large Language Models (MLLMs) can **process and convert between various input and output formats, including text, images, audio, and video.** Unlike traditional models restricted to single modalities, MLLMs offer unique capabilities for multimodal data integration.
+Beyond just image and text, Multimodal Large Language Models (MLLMs) can **process a wider array of data formats, including audio, video, and time-series data.** This enables them to perform more complex tasks like video-to-text conversion and audio-based reasoning, offering a more comprehensive approach to multimodal data integration.

+> [!NOTE]
+> The models are ranked according to their **[Open VLM Leaderboard](https://huggingface.co/spaces/opencompass/open_vlm_leaderboard) average score (higher score is better)**.
+>
+>  This benchmark use different method to evaluate various VLMs capabilities, later used to calculate the Overall score.
+However, **the top-ranked model might not be number one in all specific capacities.**

 #### Open-Source MLLMs